charlesoft/ReadingList_RailsAPI/README.md

 ## Tests

-This is a example of integration test of the application:
+This is an example of an integration test of the application:

 ```ruby
 test 'listing books' do